BrookMaoDev/TheWildfireNetwork/README.md

 Watch our video demo on [Devpost](https://devpost.com/software/the-wildfire-network)!

+Visit our live site at [The Wildfire Network](https://the-wildfire-network.vercel.app/)!

+## Requirements

+Please note that some features may not work without the required dependencies listed in [requirements.txt](requirements.txt).

 ## Inspiration

 Our web app stemmed from the increasing frequency and severity of wildfires in the country.
 Over the past few years, Canada has been experiencing a rising number of wildfires that have had significant ecological, economic, and human impacts.
 We created this app during **Ignition Hacks 2023, a 36-hour hackathon,** in efforts to combat this national and worldwide disaster.